scribear/ScribeAR.github.io/Readme/WalkThroughGuide.md

-##Walkthrough Taks with UI components
+## Walkthrough Taks with UI components

 Create a self-Introduction popup card with component to help you better understand ui components and how to use them properly.

-##Before you start:
+## Before you start:

 * Install eslint support in VS code if you are using VS code.
 This help fixing coding style.

 * Install nodejs package manager to get start with our project

-##Step 1:
+## Step 1:

-go to src folder, find the options folder in "components/TopSpace/Options" Create a new folder named RampUpTest and a javascript file index.js inside.
+* Go to src folder, find the options folder in "components/TopSpace/Options"

+* Create a new folder named RampUpTest and a javascript file index.js inside.

 ```javascript
 import React from 'react'